-V-drive remote oil filter is mounted on the ski pylon bracket.
+V-drive remote oil filter is mounted in a convenient spot in the engine compartment.

 Dipstick

 If the oil pressure indication is too high or too low, stop the engine immediately and check the oil level on the dipstick.

 NOTE: The oil pressure varies with engine temperature and speed.
 If oil pressure does not increase when throttle is increased, shut off the engine immediately.